 The night was dark and the wind whistled around, screaming like a banshee as it forced an icy draft through every crack and crevice in the stonework of the small thatch clad house… This is the home of the storyteller.

-Have you ever become lost in the pages of a book and the threads of a story?
+Have you ever become lost in the pages of a book, exploring the threads of a story?
 I love this escape from the world.
-I need and crave it in equal measures, and lately I’ve been finding myself lost in old Shetland folk stories, enchanted by their magic, dipping in and out of their pages and wondering at their meanings.
+I need and crave it in equal measures, and lately, I’ve been finding myself lost in old Shetland folk stories, enchanted by their magic, dipping in and out of their pages and wondering at their meanings.
 I keep returning to them and thinking about the storytellers behind the lore, the folk tales they tell us and the place of the storyteller in society today.
-It’s sad to think that so many of these stories - the very fabric of our society, the cloth that we are cut from - risk being lost to history forever.
-Should we grieve that the seasonal patterns of life that went hand-in-hand with the storyteller are under threat in our modern world.
+It’s sad to think that so many of these stories – the very fabric of our society, the cloth that we are cut from – risk being lost to history forever.
+Should we grieve the fact that the seasonal patterns of life that went hand-in-hand with the storyteller are under threat in our modern world?
 In a culture where everything is found at the click of a mouse, are we more disengaged than ever?

-Locking people into their magic for millennia, folk tales were at one time an integral part of the lives of our ancestors here in Shetland (and beyond), passed down through generations from one-to-another, woven into the very heart of our culture with family lore, love and legend.
+Locking people into their magic for millennia, folk tales were at one time an integral part of the lives of our ancestors here in Shetland and beyond, passed down through generations from one-to-another, woven into the very heart of our culture with family lore, love and legend.
 It was cosy and intimate, warm and reassuring.
 It involved the meeting of eyes and the exchange of words.
 It was not an email trail, or a flurry of messages, likes and emojis on social media.
 It was real.
 It was tangible.
+It was a deeply and profound human exchange.

 Shetland, as anyone who has been here between November and January will appreciate, endures a very long dark winter.
-In its slow and wintery depths, the sun will merely lift its head above the horizon, nod an acknowledgement - a reminder that it’s still here, still present - before sinking once more below the horizon, plunging the islands into a shadowy darkness.
-And it’s in this shadowy darkness that the tales of time are spun, stories webbed and mapped out as the storyteller nestles into his easy chair for the evening.
+In its slow and wintery depths, the sun merely lifts her head above the horizon, nods an acknowledgement, offering a tantalising glimpse of light – a reminder that she is still here – before sinking, once more, below the western horizon and plunging the islands into a shadowy darkness once more.
+And it’s in this shadowy darkness that the tales of time are spun, stories are webbed-out and mapped into our cultural fabric as the storyteller nestles into his easy chair for the evening.

 And as legs tired, and the lamp dimmed, stories ‒ the telling of a good yarn ‒ was invariably the end result of these friendly nocturnal gatherings.
 It’s not surprising that many a good storyteller has come out of Shetland, equipped with tales able to challenge even the most highly acclaimed Booker prize winner.
 Stories which have been passed down through the generations and told around a glowing peat fire.